 Stella Panos, PhD

 Stella Panos, PhD, is a neuropsychologist who focuses on adult and geriatric neuropsychological assessment.
-She works with patients who present with an array of medical/neurological illnesses (e.g. Alzheimer’s disease, Dementia with Lewy Bodies, Parkinson’s disease, HIV, traumatic brain injury, brain tumor, etc.) in various medical settings (acute inpatient, residential rehabilitation, outpatient).
+As the Director of Neuropsychology at Pacific Brain Health Center, she works with patients who present with an array of medical/neurological illnesses (e.g. Alzheimer’s disease, Dementia with Lewy Bodies, Parkinson’s disease, HIV, traumatic brain injury, brain tumor, etc.) in various medical settings (acute inpatient, residential rehabilitation, outpatient).
 With several years of experience, Dr. Panos helps patients suffering from the neurobehavioral health sequelae of various neurological illnesses, many of whom suffer from age-related neurodegenerative disorders.

 Dr. Panos graduated with double Bachelor’s degrees from the University of California in Irvine (Psychology and Social Behavior & Classics) and went on to complete her MA and PhD in Clinical Psychology at Fuller Theological Seminary, Graduate School of Psychology.
 She completed a Geropsychology Internship at the West Los Angeles VA and a 3-year National Institute of Mental Health (NIMH) T32 Postdoctoral Fellowship in Neuropsychology at the UCLA Semel Institute of Neuroscience and Human Behavior.
 During her fellowship, she was a recipient of the National Institutes of Health (NIH) National Institutes of Aging (NIA) Clinical Research Loan Repayment Award (2011-2013) and Principal Investigator of a grant funded by the UCLA AIDS Institute and the UCLA Center for AIDS Research.